top of page

 Montgomery and Rocky Hill firefighters after extinguishing a brush fire on a Montgomery Township hiking path by Cherry Brook Preserve.
 Photo by Barbara A. Preston.

-The NJ Fire Service was at the Montgomery scene along with firefighters from Montgomery Township Volunteer Fire Companies No. 1 and No. 2, Rocky Hill Fire Department, and Hopewell Fire Department.
-The first responders had the fire extinguished by 12:30 pm, when a reporter was on the scene.
+The NJ Fire Service was at the Montgomery brush fire scene on March 1 along with firefighters from Montgomery Township Volunteer Fire Companies No. 1 and No. 2, Rocky Hill Fire Department, and Hopewell Fire Department.
+A Montgomery News reporter observed the scorched earth and firefighters by the solar panel field, and took the following photographs.

 By Barbara A. Preston